 - Wesley Snipes: Has taekwondo among his many kicking arts.

-- Scott Adkins: A taekwondo black belt who uses a lot of spinning kicks in his films.
+- Scott Adkins: Yuri Boyka himself is a taekwondo black belt who uses a lot of spinning kicks in his films.

 - Yanin Vismistananda: Tony Jaa's female protegee started as a taekwondo competitor before training in Muay Thai.

-- Dave Mustaine: The leader of Megadeth was appointed a goodwill ambassador by the WTF.
+- Dave Mustaine: The leader of Megadeth was appointed a goodwill ambassador by World Taekwondo.

 - Sarah Michelle Gellar: The former vampire slayer has a taekwondo black belt and often does her own stunts.